RhexNiebres/Project-FaceTome/README.md

 - Users can comment on posts
 - Users can like posts
 - Users can follow other users
 - Users can view posts from people they follow

+# Viewer Login

+- Users can login with a viewer account for demo purposes

 ## Tech Stack